 Added to SafetyPrompts.com on 11.01.2024.

 Thank you to Fabio Pernisi, Bertie Vidgen, and Dirk Hovy for their co-authorship on the SafetyPrompts paper.
-Thank you for feedback and dataset suggestions to Giuseppe Attanasio, Steven Basart, Federico Bianchi, Daniel Hershcovic, Kexin Huang, Hyunwoo Kim, George Kour, Bo Li, Hannah Lucas, Norman Mu, Niloofar Mireshghallah, Matus Pikuliak, Verena Rieser, Felix Röttger, Sam Toyer, Pranav Venkit, and Laura Weidinger.
+Thank you for feedback and dataset suggestions to Giuseppe Attanasio, Steven Basart, Federico Bianchi, Marta R. Costa-Jussà, Daniel Hershcovic, Kexin Huang, Hyunwoo Kim, George Kour, Bo Li, Hannah Lucas, Marta Marchiori Manerba, Norman Mu, Niloofar Mireshghallah, Matus Pikuliak, Verena Rieser, Felix Röttger, Sam Toyer, Ryan Tsang, Pranav Venkit, Laura Weidinger, and Linhao Yu.
 Special thanks to Hannah Rose Kirk for the initial logo suggestion.
 Thanks also to Jerome Lachaud for the site theme.

 SocialChemistry101 [data on GitHub] [paper at EMNLP 2020 (Main)]